godotengine/godot-docs/learning/step_by_step/instancing.rst

 Having a scene and throwing nodes into it might work for small projects, but as a project grows, more and more nodes are used and it can quickly become unmanageable.
-To solve this, Godot allows a project to be separated in several scenes.
+To solve this, Godot allows a project to be separated into several scenes.
 This, however, does not work the same way as in other game engines.
 In fact, it's quite different, so please do not skip this tutorial!